 This course focuses on the theory and practice of oral communication skills which affect critical thinking in public speaking situations.
 An emphasis is placed upon research, organization and delivery.
-Course topics may include: clearly organizing a speech in compliance with the speech's objective; understanding various organizational patterns; executing competent vocal and physical delivery skills; adapting to academic and career settings; reducing communication apprehension; and effectively using visual aids.
-(Prerequisites: College level reading and writing skills; appropriate score on the RCTC placement test or completion of appropriate development courses with grades of C or better).
-MNTC: Goal 1/Written and Oral Communication, Goal 2/Critical Thinking.
-(3 C).
+Course topics may include: clearly organizing a speech in compliance with the speech's objective; understanding various organizational patterns; listening in diverse settings; executing competent vocal and physical delivery skills; adapting to academic and career settings; reducing communication apprehension; and effectively using visual aids.
+College level reading and writing skills are required.
+(Prerequisites: None).